 In TempWorks Enterprise™ you are able to setup and track customized accrual packages.
 This allows you to track accruals as well as deduct any vacation or PTO which has been paid out.
 Each employee will have an ongoing accrual amount which can be modified as needed allowing for excellent flexibility, reliability and usability.
 In this article we will cover:

 Your TempWorks Enterprise Administrator (those that have access to the "administration" section of Enterprise) will first set up the accrual packages, these packages will then be available to your employee base.

 To begin with setup, simply navigate to administration and select accruals, then, click the + button in the upper right to add an accrual.
-You will be asked to define the accrual info, what pay code(s) accrue, what pay code(s) deplete accrued time, and any accrual tiers that exist.

 1. Accrual Info: